meineerde/weak/README.md

 If the caller just "forgets" the connection, our pool will also forget it during the next Ruby garbage collection run.

 If the caller returns the connection by calling `checkin` again, we can verify that we have in fact created the object by deleting it from the `@outstanding` list.
-That way, the a checked-out connection can be checked-in again only once and only if it was initially created by the `ConnectionPool`.
+That way, a checked-out connection can be checked-in again only once and only if it was initially created by the `ConnectionPool`.

 ### Weak::Map Example